MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 > [!TIP]
 >  The preferred way to work with ODBC data sources is to attach tables to a Microsoft Jet (.MDB) database.
 For more information, see the topic "Accessing External Databases with DAO" in DAO Help.

- Call the [GetRecordsAffected](#cdaoquerydef__getrecordsaffected) member function of the querydef object to determine the number of records affected by the most recent **Execute** call.
+ Call the [GetRecordsAffected](#getrecordsaffected) member function of the querydef object to determine the number of records affected by the most recent **Execute** call.
 For example, `GetRecordsAffected` returns information about the number of records deleted, updated, or inserted when executing an action query.
 The count returned will not reflect changes in related tables when cascade updates or deletes are in effect.

  If you include both **dbInconsistent** and **dbConsistent** or if you include neither, the result is the default, **dbInconsistent**.

  **Execute** does not return a recordset.
 Using **Execute** on a query that selects records causes MFC to throw an exception of type [CDaoException](../../mfc/reference/cdaoexception-class.md).

-##  <a name="cdaoquerydef__getconnect"></a>  CDaoQueryDef::GetConnect
+##  <a name="getconnect"></a>  CDaoQueryDef::GetConnect
  Call this member function to get the connection string associated with the querydef's data source.

 ```